mako314/EquipMe/client/FutureWork.md

 5. Upon owner login, also wrote that I need to edit the ownerEquipmentListing to be prepopulated for when they want to list equipment.
 (Need something for documentation upload that allows also posting to the owners equipment database.)

+6. Need to add owner page soon, so they can edit their information also.

+7. A way for owner to select equipment they'd like to feature.

 ----------------------------------------------------------------Things I'd like to do: Week of 8/21/23 - 8/28/23-------------------------------------------------------------------------------